awslabs/aiops-modules/modules/eks/ray-orchestrator/README.md

 - `data_bucket_name` - Name of the bucket to grant service account permissions to
 - `pvc_name` - Persistent volume claim name.
 Empty by defeault.
 If no PVC is provided, the volume will not be mounted.
 - `dra_export_path` - Persistent volume mount path.
 Defaults to `/ray/export/`.
 Must start with a `/`.
+- `permissions_boundary_name` - IAM Policy Name to attach to all roles as permissions boundary.
+Empty by default.
 - `tags` - A dictionary of additional tags to apply to all resources.
 Defaults to None

 ## User Guide